 What is Literary Fiction?
-A Guide for Writers and Readers
+The Ultimate Guide in 2023

 Literary fiction is a category of novels that emphasize style, character, and theme over plot.
 Lit fic is often defined in contrast to genre fiction and commercial fiction, which involve certain tropes and expectations for the storyline; literary fiction has no such plot-based hallmarks.

 Though it's a tough category to define, you can certainly spot literary fiction once you know what you're looking for.
 Intrigued?
 In this short guide, we’ll unpack this elusive category and give you tips for writing with literary readers in mind.

 Literary fiction is not a standalone genre

 You will rarely see novels marketed as ‘literary fiction’, or even shelved that way in a bookstore.
 This is because literary fiction still shares some features with genre and commercial fiction, though they’re presented more subtly in lit fic.
 But even when it’s shelved alongside commercial fiction, literary fiction has a few telltale signs, as you’ll soon see.

 Literary fiction novels are often seen as prestige items in a publisher’s list: cutting-edge works of ‘serious fiction’ by artists of the written word.
 As a result, literary fiction — even from debut authors — will often get an initial hardback release.
 If you see a new hardcover on prominent display at the bookstore, it’s almost guaranteed to be literary fiction.

 This strategy not only gives it a chance to be seen by plenty of devoted readers, it also increases the book’s chances of being reviewed.
 According to the editor of The Bookseller in 2018, some literary editors will only review novels launched in hardback.